 Mick CallananDelivery Director

 Mick is an English Teacher with 27 years’ experience, including many as an Advanced Skills Teacher and Subject Leader for English and Film.
 He has a Masters in English Studies from Goldsmiths College.
+As Delivery Director, Mick leads the Orwell Youth Prize workshops in schools up and down the country.

 Dr Peter Claus